edhowland/vish/README.md

 Vish, as of 0.6.3-1, folds constants so integer expressions are computed at compile time, if they contain only constants.

+#### Note:

+This optimization is also turned off by default.
+You can turn it on with a compiler flag.
 ## Requirements

 Vish requires Ruby 2.2+